Week 4 Fantasy Football Rankings: Positional Overview, Guide and Advice

 9. Tennessee at Philadelphia

-10. Philadelphia at Tennnessee
+10. Philadelphia at Tennessee